Rail transport: Maintenance

-As in any infrastructure asset, railways must keep up with periodic inspection and maintenance to minimize the effect of infrastructure failures that can disrupt freight revenue operations and passenger services.
+As with any infrastructure asset, railways must undergo periodic inspection and maintenance to minimize the impact of infrastructure failures that can disrupt freight revenue operations and passenger services.
 Because passengers are considered the most crucial cargo and usually operate at higher speeds, steeper grades, and higher capacity/frequency, their lines are especially important.
 Inspection practices include track geometry cars or walking inspection.
-Curve maintenance especially for transit services includes gauging, fastener tightening, and rail replacement.
+Curve maintenance, especially for transit services, includes gauging, fastener tightening, and rail replacement.

-Rail corrugation is a common issue with transit systems due to the high number of light-axle, wheel passages which result in grinding of the wheel/rail interface.
-Since maintenance may overlap with operations, maintenance windows (nighttime hours, off-peak hours, altering train schedules or routes) must be closely followed.
+Rail corrugation is a common issue with transit systems due to the high number of light-axle wheel passages, which result in grinding of the wheel/rail interface.
+Since maintenance may overlap with operations, maintenance windows (nighttime hours, off-peak hours, or alterations to train schedules or routes) must be closely adhered to.
 In addition, passenger safety during maintenance work (inter-track fencing, proper storage of materials, track work notices, hazards of equipment near states) must be regarded at all times.
 At times, maintenance access problems can emerge due to tunnels, elevated structures, and congested cityscapes.
 Here, specialized equipment or smaller versions of conventional maintenance gear are used.

-Unlike highways or road networks where capacity is disaggregated into unlinked trips over individual route segments, railway capacity is fundamentally considered a network system.
+Unlike highways or road networks, where capacity is disaggregated into unlinked trips over individual route segments, railway capacity is fundamentally considered a network system.
 As a result, many components are causes and effects of system disruptions.
 Maintenance must acknowledge the vast array of a route's performance (type of train service, origination/destination, seasonal impacts), a line's capacity (length, terrain, number of tracks, types of train control), trains throughput (max speeds, acceleration/ deceleration rates), and service features with shared passenger-freight tracks (sidings, terminal capacities, switching routes, and design type).

 Social, economic, and energy aspects

 Energy

 Transport by rail is an energy-efficient but capital-intensive means of mechanized land transport.
-The tracks provide smooth and hard surfaces on which the wheels of the train can roll with a relatively low level of friction.
+The tracks provide smooth, hard surfaces on which the train's wheels roll with relatively low friction.

 A typical modern wagon can hold up to 113 t of freight on two four-wheel bogies.
 The track distributes the weight of the train evenly, allowing significantly greater loads per axle and wheel than in road transport, leading to greater energy efficiency.
 Trains have a smaller frontal area in relation to the load they are carrying, which reduces air resistance and thus energy usage.

-In addition, the presence of track guiding the wheels allows for very long trains to be pulled by one or a few engines and driven by a single operator, even around curves, which allows for economies of scale in both manpower and energy use; by contrast, in road transport, more than two articulations causes fishtailing and makes the vehicle unsafe.
+In addition, the presence of track guiding the wheels allows for very long trains to be pulled by one or a few engines and driven by a single operator, even around curves, which allows for economies of scale in both workforce and energy use; by contrast, in road transport, more than two articulations causes fishtailing and makes the vehicle unsafe.